djessich/lambda4j/CONTRIBUTING.md

 1. Apache 2.0 license header.
 2. Package declaration
 3. Full import list, which means no use of imports with wildcards.
-This need to have the following suborder:
+Imports need to have the following order:
    * Static imports
    * Lambda4j imports (at.gridtec.lambda4j)
    * Every other domain, except Java (org, net, etc.)
    * Java imports (java/javax)
 4. The Javadoc of the type contains an overview of the API declared in the actual type.
-5. The type itself, in the following order:
-   * static API
-   * non-static API
-   Whereas each part is ordered by the following visibility: public, package private, protected, private.
+5. The type itself, seperated in static and non-static API, whereas each part is ordered by the following visibility: public, package private, protected, private.

 For further information, see the source code, as source code is the best documentation!